Evaluating the structure-coefficient theorem of evolutionary game theory: Theory and Results

 \subsubsection{Reproductive value and identity by descent}

+The coefficient $\pi_{i}^{\textrm{mut}}$ in \eq{structure_coefficients} is a mutation-weighted reproductive value, which summarizes patterns of identity by descent between individuals and their direct ancestors at location $i$.
+To illustrate what $\pi_{i}^{\textrm{mut}}$ represents here, we first recall the classical notion of reproductive value.

-Reproductive values measure the contributions of individuals to distant future generations or, equivalently, the contributions of a long-ago ancestral individuals to the present generation \citep{fisher:OUP:1930,maciejewski:JTB:2014a}.
-The coefficient $v^\ast_i$ in \eq{expansion} is a type of mutation-weighted reproductive value, computed under neutrality ($\delta=0$), which summarizes patterns of identity by descent between individuals and their direct ancestors at location $i$.
-The details of how these coefficients allow the first-order effects of selection on $\left< x_{A}\right>$ to be quantified are given in \supp.
+Under neutral drift, probabilities of birth, death, and replacement still vary among individuals due to their locations in the population structure.
+Reproductive values measure the contributions of individuals to distant future generations or, equivalently, the contributions of a long-ago ancestral individuals to the present generation \citep{fisher:OUP:1930,price:AHG:1972,taylor:AN:1990,derrida:PA:2000,engen:AN:2009,barton:G:2011,maciejewski:JTB:2014a}.
+If $\pi_{i}$ is the reproductive value of $i$, then with probability $1-d_{i}^{\circ}$, individual $i$ survives and brings its value $\pi_{i}$ forth into the next time step; with probability $e_{ij}^{\circ}$, individual $i$ replaces $j$ and, in doing so, acquires the value $\pi_{j}$.
+At stationarity, the reproductive values satisfy the balance equation $\pi_{i}=\left(1-d_{i}^{\circ}\right)\pi_{i}+\sum_{j=1}^{N}e_{ij}^{\circ}\pi_{j}$.

-To illustrate what $v^\ast_i$ represents, we first consider reproductive value under neutrality defined in the usual way without mutation.
-Individual probabilities of birth, death, and replacement still vary among individuals in this case due to their locations in the population structure.
-Let $\pi_i$, for $i\in\{1,\dots,N\}$, denote the reproductive values of individuals (or locations).
-These quantities solve

-and are often normalized so that $\sum_{i=1}^{N}\pi_{i}=1$.
-Note that the sum on the left-hand side of \eq{pi} is equal to the death probability $d_{i}^{\circ}$.
-We can rewrite \eq{pi} as

-in which $A_{ij}\coloneqq e_{ji}^{\circ}/d_{i}^{\circ}$ is the probability that the parent of $i$ was located at $j$, and $z_i = \pi_i d_{i}^{\circ}$ is another measure of the contribution of individual $i$ to the population.
-The probability $A_{ij}$ is conditional on the death of $i$.
-Thus, the ancestral random walk across the population described by the stochastic matrix $A$, with entries $A_{ij}$, tracks only parentage and ignores how long individuals live \citep{allen:JMB:2019}.
-The new measure $z_i$ is the equilibrium probability that an ancestral line is at site $i$ after very many lifetimes.
-Reproductive values encode this same information but are also proportional to the expected lifespans of individuals, so we have $\pi_i=z_i/d_{i}^{\circ}$.
-Note than in this case $z_i$ naturally sums to one but $\pi_i$ is not normalized in this same way.
+The solution to this recurrence is unique up to the value of $\sum_{i=1}^{N}\pi_{i}$.
+A standard normalization is $\sum_{i=1}^{N}\pi_{i}=1$.
+However, this is not the only relevant normalization, and here it will be useful to work with something different.
+Reproductive values are closely related to the stationary distribution of a random walk on the population.
+Let $A_{ij}\coloneqq e_{ji}^{\circ}/d_{i}^{\circ}$ be the probability that the parent of $i$ was located at $j$, conditioned on the death of $i$.
+Thus, $j$ replacing $i$ forward in time equates to $i$ moving to $j$ backward in time.
+This ancestral random walk tracks only parentage and ignores lifespans \citep{allen:JMB:2019}.
+It has a unique stationary distribution, $z$, which satisfies $z_{i}=\sum_{j=1}^{N}z_{j}A_{ji}$ and represents the equilibrium probability of an ancestral line being at $i$ after many lifetimes.
+Weighting this probability by the expected lifespan at $i$ gives the reproductive value, $\pi_{i}=z_{i}/d_{i}^{\circ}$ , of $i$.